-Many video gamers think Super Punch-Out is a sequel to cult classic NES boxing game Mike Tyson’s Punch-Out.
-That presumption would be wrong as the original Super Punch-Out was an arcade game that debuted in 1984, 3 years before Tyson’s version of Punch Out debuted.
+Many video gamers think Super Punch-Out is a sequel to the cult classic NES boxing game Mike Tyson’s Punch-Out.
+That presumption would be wrong as the original Super Punch-Out was an arcade game that debuted in 1984, 3 years before Tyson’s version of Punch-Out debuted.

 - Minor Circuit Characters

 - World Circuit Characters

 - Special Circuit Characters

 In order of appearance here are all the boxers that appear in Super Punch-Out:

 Gabby Jay is your very first opponent in Super Punch-Out and like his inspiration from Mike Tyson’s Punch-Out, Glass Joe, he is an easy opponent.
 He’s slow, feeble, and can be beaten in under 10 seconds if you land a super punch.

 Quote – “Let me win.
 I’ve lost so many times I forget how winning feels.”

 Specialty Move: Double Punch